 The Society operates an Internal Governance Framework that reflects the model promulgated by the Committee of Sponsoring Organisations (COSO), the European Banking Authority (EBA) and the Prudential Regulation Authority (PRA).
-The Society's internal governance framework includes:
+The Society's Internal Governance Framework includes:

-- (i) A three lines of defence model - (ii) Chief Risk Officer position with direct access to the Chair and non-executive Directors. - (iii) Management Committees (Asset and Liability Committee (ALCO), Senior d.
-Appropriate Management Information e.
-Continuous Process of Risk Assessment

-Management Committee, Lending Committee) support the Risk Management Framework on a day to day basis.
+- (i) A three lines of defence model. - (ii) Chief Risk Officer position with direct access to the Chair and non-executive Directors. - (iii) Management Committees (Asset and Liability Committee (ALCO), Senior Management Committee, Management Risk Committee) support the Risk Management Framework on a day-to-day basis.
 Critically, there is clear and appropriate delineation of the management and oversight roles of the management and Board Committees.
-This is reflected in management and Board Committee Terms of Reference.
+This is reflected in management and Board Committees' Terms of Reference.